Lydia Taft: Vote

+Death and legacy

-Taft died at Uxbridge on November 9, 1778, at the age of 66, during the American Revolution.
+Taft died at Uxbridge on November 9, 1778, during the American Revolutionary War (April 19, 1775 – September 3, 1783).

-Many years later, Judge Henry Chapin proclaimed in an 1864 address to the Unitarian church, that, "Uxbridge may yet become famous as the pioneer in the cause of women's suffrage".
-According to Chapin, the decision to allow Taft to vote was following the tradition of "no taxation without representation".
+Judge Henry Chapin proclaimed in an 1864 address to the Unitarian church, that, "Uxbridge may yet become famous as the pioneer in the cause of women's suffrage".
 Chapin's claim for Taft as the first woman voter has been disputed by recent historians.
-They contend that historical documents do not support Chapin's story of his family's history, which was from a speech delivered over one hundred years after the event.

-Nonetheless, Taft's role in the history of women's suffrage has been recognized by the Massachusetts legislature since 2004, when it named Massachusetts Route 146A, from Uxbridge to the Rhode Island border, in her honor.
+Taft's role in the history of women's suffrage has been recognized by the Massachusetts legislature since 2004, when it named Massachusetts Route 146A, from Uxbridge to the Rhode Island border, in her honor.